-Since all three use cases will also need catalog sync, review the implementation details for catalog sync.
+Since all three use cases also use catalog sync, you should review the implementation details for catalog sync.

 »Consul datacenter deployed in Kubernetes

-Deploying a Consul datacenter, servers and clients, in Kubernetes can be done with the official Helm chart.
-This configuration is useful for managing services within Kubernetes and is common for users who do not already have a production Consul datacenter.
+Deploying a Consul datacenter, which consists of both Consul servers and clients, in Kubernetes is done with the official Helm chart.
+This configuration is useful for managing services within Kubernetes, and is common for users who do not already have a production Consul datacenter.

-The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter, such as Consul datacenters deployed on bare metal servers or virtual machines.
-Agents will communicate over LAN gossip, servers will participate in the Raft consensus, and client requests will be forwarded to the servers via RPCs.
+A Consul datacenter in Kubernetes functions the same as a platform independent Consul datacenter, such as Consul datacenters deployed on bare metal servers or virtual machines.
+Agents communicate over LAN gossip, servers participate in the Raft consensus, and client requests are forwarded to the servers via RPCs.

 »Consul datacenter with a Kubernetes cluster

-This type of deployment in Kubernetes can also be set up with the official Helm chart.
+This type of deployment in Kubernetes is also facilitated by using the official Helm chart.

 »Multiple Consul datacenters with a Kubernetes cluster

 To use catalog sync, you must enable it in the Helm chart.
 Catalog sync allows you to sync services between Consul and Kubernetes.
 The sync can be unidirectional in either direction or bidirectional.
-Read the documentation to learn more about the configuration.
+Read the documentation to learn more about the configuration options.

-Services synced from Kubernetes to Consul will be discoverable, like any other service within the Consul datacenter.
+Services synced from Kubernetes to Consul are discoverable, like any other service within the Consul datacenter.
 Read more in the network connectivity section to learn more about related Kubernetes configuration.
-Services synced from Consul to Kubernetes will be discoverable with the built-in Kubernetes DNS once a Consul stub domain is deployed.
-When bidirectional catalog sync is enabled, it will behave like the two unidirectional setups.
+Services synced from Consul to Kubernetes are discoverable with the built-in Kubernetes DNS once a Consul stub domain is deployed.
+When bidirectional catalog sync is enabled, it behaves like the two unidirectional setups.

-When running Consul as a pod inside of Kubernetes, the Consul servers will be automatically configured with the appropriate addresses.
-However, when running Consul servers outside of the Kubernetes cluster and clients inside Kubernetes as pods, there are additional networking considerations.
+When running Consul as a pod inside of Kubernetes, the Consul servers are automatically configured with the appropriate addresses.
+However, when running Consul servers outside the Kubernetes cluster and clients inside Kubernetes as pods, there are additional networking considerations.

 »Network connectivity for services

-When using Consul catalog sync, to sync Kubernetes services to Consul, you will need to ensure the Kubernetes services are supported service types and configure correctly in Kubernetes.
-If the service is configured correctly, it will be discoverable by Consul like any other service in the datacenter.
+When using Consul catalog sync, to sync Kubernetes services to Consul, you must ensure the Kubernetes services are supported service types and configured correctly in Kubernetes.
+If the service is configured correctly, it is discoverable by Consul like any other service in the datacenter.